-There may be legitimate differences between the information provided by the family and UIVgenerated information.
+There may be legitimate differences between the information provided by the family and UIV-generated information.
 If the family disputes the accuracy of UIV data, no adverse action can be taken until the PHA has independently verified the UIV information and the family has been granted the opportunity to contest any adverse findings through the PHA's informal review/hearing processes.

-Up front income verification (UIV) refers to COC's use of the verification tools available fromindependent sources that maintain computerized information about earnings and benefits.
-UIVwill be used to the extent that these systems are available to COC.- the opportunity to contest any adverse findings through COC's informal review/hearingprocesses.
-(For more on UIV and income projection, see section 6-I.C.)
+Up-front income verification (UIV) refers to COC's use of the verification tools available from independent sources that maintain computerized information about earnings and benefits.
+UIV-will be used to the extent that these systems are available to COC.

-There may be legitimate differences between the information provided by the family and UIVgenerated information.
-If the family disputes the accuracy of UIV data, no adverse action can be taken until COC has independently verified the UIV information and the family has been granted
+There may be legitimate differences between the information provided by the family and UIV-generated information.
+If the family disputes the accuracy of UIV data, no adverse action can be taken until COC has independently verified the UIV information and the family has been granted the opportunity to contest any adverse findings through COC's informal review/hearing-processes.
+(For more on UIV and income projection, see section 6 I.C.)